Sermons

 24 December 2017

 Christmas is a very exciting time for adults and children – for everyone.
-It’s a highlight of the year and part of the excitement is the giving and receiving of gifts.
-But it’s getting harder and harder to think of gifts to give.
-It seems these days that our friends and family have everything they… Read more
+It’s a highlight of the year and part of the excitement is the giving and receiving of… Read more

 Expect the unexpected.